comp426-2022-fall/final-project-group14/docs/api_explained.md

 # List of API Endpoints

 Our API has interactions with another [api](https://www.dnd5eapi.co/docs/#overview--getting-started), which is the rule book of the Dnd.
-And here is the list of API endpoints we used in our project
+Below is the list of API endpoints we used in our project.

 ## IMPORTANT
 ### Because Our simulator is character-based, users need to go through the simulator from the beginning to set up character data to continue.
 This means you will run into an error if you go to the future part (Encounter 1 and 2) without setting up your character first!

 ## Login and character set up
 ### /app/